Madison NJ Municipal Ordinance Expungement Lawyers

 Clear Your Criminal Record in Morris County, New Jersey

 We understand what you’re going through because arrests happen.
 It is not uncommon for seemingly harmless altercation to quickly escalate and lead to a municipal charge for disorderly conduct, or another trivial incident to result in charges for a disorderly persons offense.
 Sometimes, a disorderly persons offense can be downgraded to a municipal ordinance violation, which is similar to a ticket.
 If you pleaded guilty to a municipal ordinance violation in New Jersey, you may be eligible to have it expunged from your criminal record.
-That’s why it is crucial that you hire a knowledgeable criminal defense attorney to ensure that your expungement application is submitted, argued, and resolved in a timely manner.
+That’s why it is crucial that you hire a knowledgeable criminal defense attorney to ensure that your expungement application is submitted, argued, and resolved in as soon as possible.

-The skilled criminal defense lawyers at the Tormey Law Firm have years of experience representing clients charged with criminal offenses throughout New Jersey, including Denville, Mount Olive, Parsippany, and Morristown.
+The skilled criminal defense lawyers at the Tormey Law Firm have years of experience representing clients charged with criminal offenses in Morris County and throughout New Jersey, including Denville, Mount Olive, Parsippany, Morristown, Rockaway, and Madison.
 We also have extensive experience assisting clients with expunging their criminal records in Morris County and across the state.
-If you are seeking an expungement of a muncipal ordinance violation in Madison, Mendham, Dover, Washington Township, or elsewhere in New Jersey, our Morris County expungement lawyers are available immediately to assist you.
+If you are seeking an expungement of a muncipal ordinance in Mendham, Dover, Washington Township, or elsewhere in New Jersey, our Morris County expungement lawyers are available immediately to assist you.
 For a free consultation about your eligibility for an expungement and how we can help you clear your criminal record in New Jersey, call our Morristown offices today at (908) 336-5008.

 An expungement of a municipal ordinance in New Jersey is governed by N.J.S.A.
 2C:52-4, which provides, in pertinent part: